pji/blackjack/README.rst

 * Fix chips or bet missing sometimes in EngineUI (may be related to collapse of split hand rows).
 * Fix tie when player has blackjack and dealer has 21.
+* Fix tie on split when dealer has blackjack and player has 21.
+* Confirm and fix loss on dueling blackjacks.
 * Allow for serialization/deserialization of game.Engine objects.
 * Save game state.
 * Restore game state.